 Shareholders represented by proxy shall issue dated and signed power of attorney for the proxy.
 If the proxy is issued by a legal entity, attested copies of the certificate of registration or equivalent authorization documents, evidencing the authority to issue the proxy, shall be enclosed.
 The proxy must not be more than one year old, however, the proxy may be older if it is stated that it is valid for a longer term, maximum five years.
 A copy of the proxy in original and, where applicable, the registration certificate, should in order to facilitate the entrance to the general meeting, be submitted to the Company by mail at the address set forth below and at the Company’s disposal no later than on 5 June 2023.
 A proxy form will be available on the Company’s website, www.jetpakgroup.com, and will also be sent to shareholders who so request and inform the Company of their postal address.

 1. Opening of the meeting and election of the chairman of the general meeting

 2. Preparation and approval of the voting register

 3. Election of one or two persons to approve the minutes

 4. Approval of the agenda for the meeting

 5. Determination as to of whether the meeting has been duly convened

-6. Presentation of the annual report and the auditor’s report and the consolidated annual report and auditor’s report in respect thereof
+6. Presentation of the Company’s operations and presentation of the annual report and the auditor’s report and the consolidated annual report and auditor’s report in respect thereof

 a. in respect of approval of the profit and loss statement and the balance sheet and the consolidated profit and loss statement and consolidated balance sheet,